-At-grade Activation - Along public streets and mid-block breaks, uses atgrade shall be Active Uses.
+At-grade Activation - In order to activate the ground plane along public streets and mid-block breaks, Along public streets and mid-block breaks, uses at-grade shall be Aactive Uses.
 These include residential, retail, office (subject to entitlement limitations), lobbies and other uses defined in the Appendix.
-Activation standards for Candlestick Center (including for segments of Ingerson Avenue and Harney Way) are found in Section 5.3.
+Activation standards for Candlestick Center (including for segments of Ingerson Avenue and Harney Way) are found in Section 5.3. corridors.

-Blank Wall - A blank wall is defined as having no Active Uses including no glazing or doorways, excluding parking garage entrances.
+Blank Wall - A blank wall is defined as having no active uses including no glazing or doorways, excluding parking garage entrances.
 A building facing a street, mid-block break, or open space shall have no single blank walls more than 16 ft in length for residential buildings and 8 ft for commercial buildings.
 The total amount of blank wall shall be limited to 20% or a total of 40 ft of building face, whichever is greater.
 Display windows are not considered blank walls, provided they allow visual access into store interior.